Galerius: Rule as Augustus

 The strength of the enemy's position made Galerius send peace overtures to Rome, professing his fatherly affection for Maxentius and promising to be generous if the rebels cooperated.
 Maxentius refused the offer, and meanwhile compromised the loyalty of the invasion force by sending bribes to the Illyrian legions.
-Galerius was compelled to began a withdrawal from Italy, and it was only with great difficulty that he managed to stop his veterans deserting him.
+Galerius was compelled to begin a withdrawal from Italy, and it was only with great difficulty that he managed to stop his veterans deserting him.
 In frustration, Galerius allowed his legions to ravage the countryside as they passed northwards.
 Maxentius declined to make a general engagement.

 With so many emperors now in existence, in 308 Galerius, together with the retired emperor Diocletian and the now active Maximian, called an imperial conference at Carnuntum on the River Danube to rectify the situation and bring some order back into the government.
 Here it was agreed that Licinius would become Augustus in the West, with Constantine as his Caesar.
 In the East, Galerius remained Augustus and Maximinus remained his Caesar.
 Maximian was to retire, and Maxentius was declared a usurper.

 Galerius's plan soon failed.
 Envious of Licinius's promotion, Maximinus also claimed the title of Augustus.
 Maximian, still not willing to retire, declared himself emperor in Arles in opposition to Constantine, who was campaigning against the Franks.
 An additional usurper, Domitius Alexander, arose in Africa, bringing the number of claimants of imperial power up to seven.
 Galerius maintained his seniority and ceased trying to encroach on the other emperors' domains; he spent his later years in recreation and in public works, such as an extensive logging and drainage project at Lake Pelso (modern Lake Balaton).